TeoDev1611/pug.nvim/README.md

 # pug.nvim

-A wrapper for vim packager with Vim Plug Experience
+A wrapper for vim packager with Vim Plug Experience Inspired and using Plugpac

 # Installation